ECSHackWeek/impedance.py/README.md

 #### User Installation

-The easiest way to install impedance.py is from [PyPI](https://pypi.org/project/impedance/) using pip:
+The easiest way to install impedance.py is from [PyPI](https://pypi.org/project/impedance/) using pip (see [`Getting started with impedance.py`](https://impedancepy.readthedocs.io/en/latest/getting-started.html) for instructions).

-`pip install impedance`

 #### Examples and Documentation